Social Impacts

 -- involving young people in protecting water and wilderness.

-Each year, we donate services or money to organizations who are improving water quality, involving young people in protecting water and/or providing clean water to those who do not have access to it.
+These groups improve water quality, involve young people in protecting water and/or provide clean water to people who don't have access to it.

 Friends of Lily Lake